Intro

 }

-A single DispatchingWorker replaces all three CoroutineWorker subclasses.
-It looks up the registered worker by name and delegates execution.
+A single DispatchingWorker replaced all three CoroutineWorker subclasses.
+It looked up the registered worker by name and delegated execution.
 The worker factory went from a manual switch statement to a single line.

 The before/after on a task implementation tells the story.
 Here’s the iOS token refresh task: